COVID-19 Kids Activity Kit

 Fun ways kids can learn how to stay safe with activities inside the home.

-Additional activities for learning by playing
+Additional Activities for learning by playing

 Youth and COVID-19

 Parents, family members, school staff, and other trusted adults can play an important role in helping children make sense of what they hear in a way that is honest, accurate, and minimizes anxiety or fear.

-This is also a tremendous opportunity for adults to model for children problem-solving, flexibility, and compassion as we all work through adjustmenting daily schedules, balancing work and other activities, getting creative about how we spend time, processing new information from authorities, and connecting and supporting friends and family members in new ways.
+This is also a tremendous opportunity for adults to model for children problem-solving, flexibility, and compassion as we all work through adjusting daily schedules, balancing work and other activities, getting creative about how we spend time, processing new information from authorities, and connecting and supporting friends and family members in new ways.

 Multiple organizations have created guidance to help parents and other adults have conversations with children about COVID-19: